US military readies for next frontier: Space war

 "We have very good surveillance and intelligence capabilities, so we can see the threats that are being built," said Hyten.
 "So we're developing capabilities to defend ourselves.
 It's really that simple."

+TThe US Air Force Space Command was created in 1982 when Earth's orbit was less contested, and today has some 38,000 employees, an annual budget of nearly $8.9 billion, and 134 locations around the globe.
+The broader Pentagon space budget is $22 billion.

-To respond, the US has created a massive new Space Command, with some 38,000 employees, a $25 billion annual budget, and 134 locations around the globe.
-Among them are units such as the 50th Space Wing, a 352-member team charged with monitoring US and foreign military satellites.
+Among the units are the 50th Space Wing, a team of more than 8,000 people charged with monitoring US and foreign military satellites.
 For now, these space warriors are little more than spectators, watching and observing this new space battlefield with no ability to fire back.

 In 2015, Deputy Defense Secretary Robert Work expressed his grave concern that the military was not "ready to do space operations in a conflict that extends into space."

-Note: CORRECTION: This story has been corrected to more accurately reflect the size, age and budget of the Pentagon's space efforts.